duncanmacintyre/spacetime/README.md

-# spacetime-lib
+# Spacetime

-Vibecoded with ChatGPT using GPT-5.
+Made with ChatGPT using GPT-5.

 `spacetime` is a lightweight, object-oriented wrapper around SymPy for common GR computations in coordinates—metrics, Christoffel symbols, Ricci tensor, and